Healthy Homes Assessment Highbury

 What We Do

-As building inspectors, we handle all elements of professional house Inspections.
-We’re there to ensure you make the right decision when purchasing your next property.
+As building inspectors we deal with all the aspects associated with professional house Inspections.
+We’re there to ensure that you make the correct choice when it comes to buying your next home.

-We consider your investment to be a serious one We will conduct comprehensive examinations to ensure you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning a home.
+We take your investment seriously, and undertake detailed examinations to make sure that you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the fun parts of owning or purchasing a home.

-We are specialised in a range of solutions to ensure you are fully informed about the condition of any property you may be looking to purchase or sell and also other solutions.
+We specialise in a variety of solutions to ensure you are completely aware of the state of any property you may be considering buying or selling in addition to other services.

-We have a systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into the Report, you can actually see any problems that might be discovered.
-With our detailed report, it is no wonder we receive so many referrals from clients our service to family and acquaintances.
+With our systemised approach to your property inspection as well as the latest technology in software that incorporates digital images into your document, you are able to actually see any issues that could be discovered.
+Because of our detailed report, it’s easy to understand why we get so many clients recommending our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports